Seth-Wr/Secure-SES-Order-Flow/README.md

 A high-performance, security-first serverless order fulfillment engine integrated with a **decoupled, portable Splunk SIEM Security Operations Center (SOC)**.

 This project demonstrates a **production-grade** order fulfillment engine deployed in a **live staging environment** to showcase real-world cloud defense and cost-effective architecture.
 Instead of scouring messy CloudWatch logs manually, this setup transforms log analysis into an automated, visualized pipeline.
-The entire infrastructure—from the web application to the ephemeral local monitoring environment—is fully automated to prevent running costly cloud resources 24/7.
+The entire infrastructure—for Security operator center(SOC) is fully automated to prevent running costly cloud resources 24/7.

 🔗 **Live Demo Site:** [https://www.nufjuice.com](https://www.nufjuice.com)